 Why should I choose Antioch University Seattle to complete my Bachelor of Arts degree?

 And equally often, I need only begin to share a few program highlights in response before the crux is revealed:

-Antioch University Seattle’s BA Completion Program and Graduate Programs in Leadership and Change are THE best interdisciplinary educational value.
+Antioch University Seattle’s BA Completion Program and the new Master of Science in Management & Leadership are THE best interdisciplinary educational value.